 How to determine if your fibromyalgia is really CIRS

 Objective lab testing is how to determine if your fibromyalgia is really CIRS.
 But before you jump into blood tests, you can do an online screening test on the Surviving Mold website.
 If your eye test comes back positive and your symptom score comes back positive, odds are that you’re dealing with CIRS.
-In this case, I recommend you proceed with the CIRS bloodwork.

 Now that you’re ready to do bloodwork, let’s chat about the weird labs that are used to identify CIRS.
 I’ll go over each diagnostic test below.